syntax-tree/hast-util-to-mdast/readme.md

 ###### Ignoring nodes

-Some nodes are ignored and their content will not be present in MDAST.
+Some nodes are ignored and their content will not be present in mdast.
 To ignore custom elements, configure a handler for their tag-name or type that returns nothing.
 For example, to ignore `em` elements, pass `handlers: {'em': function () {}}`: